Self-Care for the Holidays

 Slow down and breathe

 When we experience stress, we also sometimes hold our breath, meaning less oxygen gets to the brain.
-Taking the time to focus on our breathing and letting our body do what it knows how to do can be a shortcut to calm.
+When you take the time to focus on your breathing, it sends a signal to your nervous system that everything is ok and that helps calm down any stress we’re feeling.
 Check out breathing exercises you can use anytime.

 Call a loved one and connect

-Whether you are feeling isolated, stressed, or any other difficult emotion, the worst thing you can do is keep it bottled in.
-The voice of a trusted friend or family member can help us calm down and get perspective.
+Whether you are feeling isolated, stressed, or any other difficult emotion, keeping it bottled in only makes it worse.
+Being able to vent to a trusted friend or family member can help you calm down and get perspective.
 Instead of texting, connect by phone — hearing a familiar voice can be calming and comforting.

 Acknowledge your grief

-For people grieving the loss of a loved one, it can sometimes feel like the rest of the world has forgotten and moved on from something that was very painful for those individuals.
-These feelings can be incredibly strong for those going through their first holiday season without the person they lost.
+For people grieving the loss of a loved one, it can sometimes feel like the rest of the world has forgotten and moved on from something that was very painful for you.
+If it’s your first holiday without them, these feelings can be incredibly strong.

 Taking the time to sit down and simply follow your breath can bring you into the moment and help you feel connected.
 Here are easy steps you can follow to meditate: